The Carvi Seafood Restaurant Scandal

 0 comments

-The "plain folks" or "common man" approach attempts to convince the audience that the propagandist's positions reflect the common sense of the people.
-It is designed to win the confidence of the audience by communicating in the common manner and style of the target audience.
+Common man The "plain folks" or "common man" approach attempts to convince the audience that the propagandist's positions reflect the common sense of the people.
+It is designed to win the confidence of the audience by communicating in the common manner and style of the target audienc...

 Continue Reading...
 Labels: ,